 Client

-Also known as the Executor or Personal Representative, this is person is responsible for carrying out the terms of a will, distributing assets and satisfying the obligations of the Decedent’s Estate.
-If there is no will, the court will typically name a person or institution to fulfill the responsibilities which include:
+- Also known as the Executor or Personal Representative, this is person is responsible for carrying out the terms of a will, distributing assets and satisfying the obligations of the Decedent’s Estate.
+If there is no will, the court will typically name a person or institution to fulfill the responsibilities which include: - Collecting assets of the deceased person

 - Paying any liabilities remaining (of the Estate)